-Structure and Organization
+Structure & Organization

 In the 19th and early 20th centuries, most physicians were independent general practitioners who provided all manner of care to their patients.
 Medicine was still simple enough that "specialists" were rare, and tended to operate as outside consultants when the general practitioner needed help.

 But group practice is not always a natural fit for physicians, a notoriously independent-minded group of individuals.
 The success of a medical group depends in large part upon its organization – whether governance and compensation structures effectively balance the doctors' individual needs against the good of the group as a whole.

 By the 1950s, the Palo Alto Medical Clinic had established policies and procedures that guided its operations.
 These mechanisms helped ensure its continued survival.
 Still, maintaining the harmony between individual and collective needs required constant vigilance, as well as occasional creativity, from the group's leaders.

-Read more about Structure & Organization:
+For More Structure & Organization: